asifshaikh49/zeal-demo/README.md

 # zeal-demo
-This is my first git repositoy
+This is my first git repository
+Author Asif shaikh